jjfleet/251-A1/README.md

 mvn exec:java -Dexec.mainClass="nz.ac.massey.cs.Start" -Dexec.classpathScope=test
 ```

-If the commands execute successfully, you can visit the application on your web browser at `http://localhost:8080`
+Application can be accessed on your web browser at `http://localhost:8080`